How can I join the Advanced Practise division of the Register?

 In your letter or email, please include the full name and PIN or date of birth of your late mother so that we may make the necessary change to the Register.
 Please also provide your contact details in case we need to make further contact with you.

-My name has been removed from the Register for non-payment of the Annual Retention Fee.
+My name has been removed from the Register for non-payment of the Annual Renewal.
 What is the process for restoring my name?

 What happens to my details on the Register of Nurses and Midwives if my surname changes, because of marriage or civil partnership or because I’ve changed it by deed poll?

 If you would like us to record your change of surname, you must send us a certified copy of your marriage certificate or civil partnership certificate.
 Please indicate, in a covering letter, whether you want to change your surname following marriage or civil partnership.

 You should also indicate, in a covering letter, whether you would like us to use a double barrelled surname.
 We cannot use your church marriage certificate to change your name.

 If you have officially changed your name since birth (other than a change of surname by marriage or civil partnership), you need to send us a certified copy of your legal change of name by Deed Poll.

 Learn more about certified copies.